top of page

 Food Kits for Unhoused Neighbors

-Our volunteers take care to stock special food items for our unhoused neighbors.
+Special food items are available for our unhoused neighbors.
 Healthy options, high-protein foods, pop-top items, and ready-made meals provided by Million Meal Movement are available.

 CONTACT US